pronovic/vplan/README.md

 The platform is written in Python 3.
 It has two components: a daemon process running as a systemd user service, and a command line tool.
 The command line tool communicates with the daemon via a RESTful API using a private UNIX socket.
-You use the command line tool to configure your vacations plans, to enable or disable vacation plans, and to test your devices.
+You use the command line tool to configure your vacation plans, to enable or disable vacation plans, and to test your devices.

 The platform is lightweight and will work on most Linux systems that have